Star Trek: The Star To Every Wandering: Thoughts and Analysis on Temporal Physics and Parallels

 The Possible Order of Events

 One of the highlights of the book was the moments before Kirk 2 goes into the Guardian to help Picard out.
 Kirk 2 has just finished watching Picard’s life and is about to ask the Guardian to play again to enable the jump to 2371 but then asks to see the lives of many people close to him like his parents, Spock, Bones, Antonia, and so on.
 He sees their entire lives.
+He knows about Bones' marriage and fulfillment and that Spock would ultimately die in an alternate timeline.
 Imagine knowing you were essentially saying goodbye to your closest friends and family members and were given a chance to see their full lives including their deaths?
 Would you want to?
 But then he finishes with the life of Edith, something he avoided to dwell on up until the end was near for him.
 This final embrace is him acknowledging that when he goes to help Picard he will likely die, just like the Echo conveyed to him, and so he wants to spend some of his last moments by seeing those moments with Edith that Kirk considered perfection.
 And Kirk did all of this for himself, a rare moment for the man who sacrificed so much over the years we have gotten to known him.

 © 2017 Leonard Kelley